timlindeberg/tlang/frontend/src/documentation/5_Operators.md

 ```
 ### Extract Nullable
 The extract nullable operator, `!!`, converts a nullable type into a non-nullable type.
 Use
 this operator if you know that a variable is not `null`.
-If used on a variable containg `null`
+If used on a variable containing `null`
 a null pointer exception will be thrown.
 ```tlang
 var a: Int? = 5